Index

 Google has used Schema.org markup to generate rich results in Search for more than a decade: the star ratings under a product listing, the event date in a search card, the recipe time in a featured snippet.
 The direction of travel is consistently towards more types, more properties, and more interactive presentations generated from structured data.

 Google and Microsoft both confirmed publicly that they use Schema.org markup to inform generative AI features.
 ChatGPT has confirmed that structured data influences which products appear in its results.
-The machine-readable web is not a coming development; it is the infrastructure already in use.
+The machine-readable web isn't a coming development; it's the infrastructure already in use.

 Why the deprecations matter more than the additions